 Create a Regular Bedtime

-It is important to have a regular bedtime for kids, starting in toddlerhood.
+It is important to have a regular bedtime for a healthy child, starting in toddlerhood.
 This is because sleep deprivation can impact the hormone leptin, which signals us to stop eating.
 Kids who don’t get enough sleep may be more likely to be overweight or obese than those who do.
 Make sure your child is going to bed early enough.
 Research has found that kids who regularly turn in after 9 p.m. also display more behavior problems.
 However, the behavioral consequences of poor sleep are reversible once a kid switches to a regular, appropriate bedtime, no matter how old he is.
 This way, kids will find their natural rhythm and sleep the right number of hours.

 Brush Teeth with Fluoride